DefGuard/docs/features/ldap-and-active-directory-integration/configuration.md

 ## Known issues

 ### Multiple nested OUs

-Multiple nested organizational units are supported in Defguard 1.4.0 and above.

 If you are using an older version of Defguard, using the integration with multiple nested organizational units may lead to unexpected behavior.
 The following issues are known to occur: